| RAD Grows Up'Every integrator has 'em--clients who are way too detail-oriented.

 far enough along the curve so that we can do it.
 But each tool has its own strengths

+and weaknesses."
 Clarity uses PowerBuilder for some projects, Oracle tools for others, and Visual

 Basic when the customer wants a three-tier app to run atop Microsoft's COM.